-Guidelines for Structural Intervention of

-Existing Concrete Structures Using

-Cement-Based Materials - Method-Specific

-Section (Bottom-Surface Overlaying)
+Guidelines for Structural Intervention of Existing Concrete Structures Using Cement-Based Materials - Method-Specific Section (Bottom-Surface Overlaying)

 These guidelines specify the standards for design and construction using the bottom-surface overlaying method.
-Bottom-surface overlaying is a method whereby reinforcing materials are placed on the bottom surface of the slabs or beams whose performance is lower than required and the improvement of durability, serviceability, safety and other performance of the members is achieved by the integrity between the reinforcing materials and existing members.
+Bottom-surface overlaying is a method whereby reinforcing materials are placed on the bottom surface of the surface members or bar members whose performance is lower than required and the integrity between the reinforcing materials and existing members is achieved with overlaying materials so as to improve the durability, serviceability, safety and other properties of the members.

-[Commentary] Bottom-surface overlaying is a method that improves the flexural property, shear property and fatigue property by placing reinforcing materials on the bottom surface (tension side) of slabs or beams and by integrating them with the existing members.
+[Commentary] Bottom-surface overlaying is a method that improves the flexural property, shear property and fatigue property by placing reinforcing materials on the bottom surface (tension side) of surface or bar members and integrating them with the existing members.
 Overlaying materials play a part in integrating reinforcing materials with the existing members, lap-jointing and anchoring reinforcing materials and guaranteeing durability of reinforcing materials.
 Generally, polymer cementitious mortar (hereinafter PCM) is used as the overlaying material.
-This is because PCM bonds well with the existing members and has large tensile strain at cracking, and making the penetration of degradation factors less likely.
-As reinforcing materials, reinforcing steel, welded wire mesh, FRP grid are used.
+This is because PCM bonds well with the existing members and has great tensile strain for cracking, thus making the penetration of degradation factors less likely.
+As reinforcing materials, reinforcing steel, welded wire mesh, FRP grid, and the like are used.